philippec/PhToolkit/README.markdown

 * NSDateAdditions: compare NSDates using days as the cut-off, so that two times in the same day are considered equal dates.

+* NSBundleAdditions: Easy full path to resources or documents

+* TestDetector: detects if Unit Tests are running; useful if your application does something (such as pinging a server) that you don't want it to do when running tests.